Lime-Parallelogram/cj2022-stately-satyrs/README.md

 # Dictaty - Dictation enabled notes

->⚠️ Note: This application contains a FEATURE that will constantly record your audio and use it for speach-to-text we would like to remind you that this is purely a FEATURE and not any form of bugging device.
+>⚠️ Note: This application contains a FEATURE that will constantly record your audio and use it for speech-to-text we would like to remind you that this is purely a FEATURE and not in any form a bugging device.

 ## Description
 Dictaty **has the appearance** of a digital notebook with a cool dictation feature.
-Actually it's a bugged application which will **sends audio taken with the user microphone to a web server** via websockets.
+Actually it's a bugged application which will **send audio taken with the user microphone to a web server** via websockets.
 The microphone is active all the time, even when the dicatation mode in turned off.
-This allows the person who sits on the server to listen to the user anytime.
+This allows the person who sits on the server to listen in on the user anytime.
-The application sends also some extra data that help the server to indentify the user it is receivng audio from, like username, mac address, preocessor and more.
+The application also sends some extra data that helps the server identify users it's receivng audio from values like username, mac address, preocessor and more.

 ## Installation
 Clone the repository using git -> `git clone https://github.com/Lime-Parallelogram/cj2022-stately-satyrs`